jonlpersson/ed-latimore/site/_posts/2020-10-10-how-to-win-a-fight-to-the-death.md

 Who wants it more?
 Who is willing to take their desire for victory unreasonably far?
 This is not something that you can learn.
 It can only be taught by getting taken to school by the hard knocks of life.

-Skill can take you pretty far as long as the problems you face [look like problems you've already learned to solve](/problem-solving-process/).
+Skill can take you pretty far as long as the problems you face [look like problems you’ve already learned to solve](/problem-solving-process/).
 But no two street fighters, boxing opponents, or competitors are the same.
 If you have greater willpower, you will always find a way to win.

 Even if you have fewer abilities and less experience.
 Even if your opponent beats you on speed, strength, height, power, and stance.
 Will to win alone allows you to make up for disadvantages, endure powerful punches, and grind down a fighter who is not willing to die.